nf-core/hic/docs/usage.md

 ### `--skip_maps`

 If defined, the workflow stops with the list of valid interactions, and the genome-wide maps are not built.
-Usefult for capture-C analysis.
+Useful for capture-C analysis.
 Default: false

 ```bash
 --skip_maps